samwisegrangee/glennbulthuis/README.md

 # glennbulthuis
-This is a rebuilt of a local musician's site.
+This is a rebuild of a local musician's site.
 View it! https://samwisegrangee.github.io/glennbulthuis/